MovementGH/OpenBot-Docs/source/includes/_ui.md

 **onMessage**

 The onMessage event is executed when a message arives, whether is is a command call or not.
 It is usefull for spam filters and the like.
 It gets <a href="#onmessagedelete-onmessage">these</a> variables.

+**onReady**

+The onReady event is executed when OpenBot comes online after downtime or restarting for updates.
+It gets <a href="#onbotjoin-onbotleave-onready">these</a> variables.